bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * Calculate to accommodate outer borders for SliderStanzas.

-* Refactor directories.
+* Refactor directories. (/)

-* Reconsider ways to allow audio slider to be longer.
+* Reconsider ways to allow audio slider to be longer. (/)
-    * Keep title at max width until scores tips is in main.
+    * Allow title to go to min width before shrinking audio.

+* Allow Verse and sliderVerse to not care about sliderTouched.

 * Allow slider verse to highlight upon hover?
     * Interactivated verse needs to change z-index based on access on.